ignaciolinari/beyond-the-cutoff/ollama/README.md

 ## Notes

 - Update the `FROM` path in `Modelfile.instruction_only` to point to your instruction-only GGUF file
-- Update the `FROM` path in `vintage/ollama/Modelfile.rag_trained` to point to your RAG-trained GGUF file
+- Update the `FROM` path in `Modelfile.rag_trained` to point to your RAG-trained GGUF file
 - Both models are needed for the complete 6-condition comparison